Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/10-Final-Project.md

 ## Layout

-Thikn of a single page site as a stack of boxes.
+Think of a single page site as a stack of boxes.
 Think of each box in this stack as it's own "page."
 Each of these sections can have their own layout.
 One section could be arranged as a grid, while another could use flex box.

 **You should be using Flexbox for more of your layout.**